sequenia/better_params/README.md

 # BetterParams
-Adds useful methods to `ActionController:: Parameters` for modifying parameters.
+Adds useful methods to `ActionController::Parameters` for modifying parameters.

 ## Usage
 `ActionController::Parameters` has useful methods for modifying parameters.